jswu18/gvi-gaussian-process/README.md

 pGVI weakens the GVI assumption of a definite regulariser.
 Instead, we propose regularising between scalar projections of the stochastic processes, an approach we call projected regularisation.
 We demonstrate that pGVI is a highly flexible and well-performing variational inference framework with significantly cheaper linearly time computational costs compared to the cubic costs of existing approaches.
-This repository present a comprehensive software implementation of the GWI and pGVI learning frameworks.
+This repository presents a comprehensive software implementation of the GWI and pGVI learning frameworks.

 Below are two visualisations from our regression experiments in `experiments/toy_curves/`.
 <p align="middle">